blvckcvbe/dotfilesi3/README.md

 ```
 ## Usage

-After installation, your configuration files will be set up.
+After cloning the dotfiles, copy them, go to your home directory and paste it in.
 You can customize them further as per your needs.
 <!--
 - **i3**: Window manager configuration
 - **nvim**: Text editor configuration